 From installation to inspections, iProtection has you covered with all your system needs to make sure your system is in top shape and will pass inspection every time.

-iProtection is locally owned and operated and has been serving the Dallas/Fort Worth area for 19 years.
+iProtection is locally owned and operated and has been serving the Dallas/Fort Worth area since 2000.

 Contact us to let us know how we can help you pass your next fire sprinkler inspection.